flenniken/statictea/docs/runFunction.md

 # funGithubAnchor_ll

-Create Github markdown anchor names given a list of heading names.
+Create Github anchor names from heading names.
 Use it for Github markdown internal links.
 It handles duplicate heading names.

 ~~~
 githubAnchor(names: list) list